SoK: Blockchain-Based Decentralized AI (DeAI): Post-Training

 \subsubsection{Discussion}

-Existing decentralized AI agent protocols adopts various strategies to incentivize participation and maintain network integrity.
-For instance, Fetch.AI~\cite{fetch-ai-white-paper} uses Useful Proof-of-Work (uPoW), where participants perform valuable computational tasks instead of traditional mining, encouraging broader participation and efficient resource use.
-In contrast, Theoriq~\cite{theoriq-white-paper} employs a dual-proof system -- Proof of Contribution and Proof of Collaboration -- that focuses on reputation-based evaluation and collaborative optimization, with verifiable contributions strengthening trust.
-However, balancing computational contributions with reputation-based rewards remains challenging, potentially introducing biases.
+Existing \DeAI agent protocols adopt various strategies to incentivize participation and maintain network integrity.
+As discussed, Fetch.AI~\cite{fetch-ai-white-paper} uses \uPoW protocol, where participants perform valuable computational tasks instead of traditional mining, encouraging broader participation and efficient resource use.
+In contrast, Theoriq~\cite{theoriq-white-paper} employs a combination of Proof-of-Contribution and Proof-of-Collaboration that focuses on reputation-based evaluation and collaborative optimization, with verifiable contributions strengthening trust.
+However, balancing computational contributions with reputation-based rewards remains a challenge, potentially introducing biases.
 Furthermore, scalable and robust reputation mechanisms are crucial to prevent manipulation and ensure network integrity as these systems grow.

-\gapbox{How can we design scalable, robust and unbiased incentive mechanisms for decentralized AI agents that reward them fairly based on their contributions and collaborative efforts?}
+\gapbox{How can we design scalable, robust, and unbiased incentive mechanisms to reward \DeAI agents fairly based on their contributions and collaborative efforts?}